RebelToolbox/RebelDocumentation/contributing/ways_to_contribute.rst

 Depending on the scope of the changes, it may take some time for a maintainer responsible for the modified part of the engine to provide their review.
-We value all of our contributors and ask them to be patient in the meantime, as it is expected that in an open source project like Godot, there is going to be way more contributions than people validating them.
+We value all of our contributors and ask them to be patient in the meantime, as it is expected that in an open source project like Rebel Toolbox, there is going to be way more contributions than people validating them.

-To make sure that your time and efforts aren't wasted, it is recommended to vet the idea first before implementing it and putting it for a review as a PR.
-To that end, Godot has a `proposal system <https://github.com/godotengine/godot-proposals>`_.
-Its usage is encouraged to plan changes and discuss them with the community.
-Implementation details can also be discussed with other contributors on the `Godot Contributors Chat <https://chat.godotengine.org/>`_.

-.. note:: Proposals are only required when working on an enhancement or a new feature.
-          Bug reports are sufficient for fixing issues.

 Testing and reporting issues
 ----------------------------